Cannabis Addiction

 While cannabis is not considered to be the most harmful of drugs, when excessively used, it becomes problematic and can develop into an addiction.

 Cannabis has been labelled a gateway drug; whether this is true or not is debatable, but it is a drug that is popular with teenagers and young adults.
 Sadly, it is this generation group that the effects cause the most harm.
-We cover the reasons for this further on in this article.
+We cover the reasons for this further in this article.

 If you or a loved one are using and abusing cannabis and intend to quit, cannabis detox is available.
-We are here to guide you on the best treatment options available and support you in accessing the right advice and addiction treatment for your individual problem.
+We are here to guide you on the best treatment options and support you in accessing the right advice and addiction treatment for your problem.

 Street Names For Cannabis